 You may have to consider how the local Chinese market may respond to your product or service and what objections they might have to it.
 Additionally, you may need to consider the different geographic regions in China and whether there are certain areas that will be more responsive to your product or service than others.

 You may also need to consider if the timing of your entry into the Chinese market is optimal.
 You might be too early or too late into the market.
-Consider using effective market research offered by New Horizons Global Partners to test your product early and affordably.
+Consider using effective market research offered by Horizons to test your product early and affordably.

 You must learn about problems consumers in China are having and develop solutions to address them.
 Creating customized protypes will show that you value the experience of the Chinese user.
 Talking to potential customers and learning from their experience can give you great insight into the market.